WYATTBENSKEN/multimorbidity/README.md

 be of interest depending on the specification including type (inpatient or outpatient) and date.

-The second function, `comorbidity_window()`, is not as suggested as the `prepare_data()` function but may be useful to some investigators.
+The second function, `comorbidity_window()`, is not highly suggest as the `prepare_data()` function is but may be useful to some investigators.
 Oftentimes, we may be interested in limiting our claims to a specific window, such as the 1-year before diagnosis.
 To accommodate this, `comorbidity_window()` will merge your prepared diagnosis dataset with an ID dataset and limit the claims/diagnoses to a specific time window relative to a date of interest.

 ## Included Comorbidities and Indices